Performance Marketing vs Growth Marketing: What’s the Difference?

 OTT, CTV, AVOD, SVOD–the world of streaming advertising can seem like a whole new language – one filled with acronyms.
 As people continue to cut the cord, advertisers are following, making the jump from their previous linear ad campaigns to streaming ads.
 But joining the shift to streaming TV advertising doesn’t need to feel overwhelming – let us break down the basics.

-Many cord-cutters originally ditched cable to avoid the big monthly bill, so they are selective in how many subscription streaming channels they sign up for – those monthly fees add up quickly.
 The demand for inexpensive streaming experiences is so clear that even subscription-based services are taking note; HBO Max recently introduced a new, cheaper subscription model that included ads to help make up the price difference.
-With a bevy of channels for consumers to pick from, many viewers are willing to sit through a few ad breaks in exchange for free, or less expensive, premium content.

 Now that we have outlined OTT and CTV, let’s take a look into a few types of CTV (aka OTT!) content.

-Despite a frenzy of SVOD channel launches over the past year (including lots of channels ending with “plus”), viewers are starting to be selective to what services they will pay for, opting instead to watch ads in exchange for having to pay.
+Despite a frenzy of SVOD channel launches over the past year (including lots of channels ending with “plus”), viewers are starting to be selective about what services they will pay for, opting instead to watch ads in exchange for having to pay.

-Advertising on streaming TV not only reaches an audience migrating from traditional linear TV, but it is also more cost-efficient than previous TV advertising options.
 Linear advertising requires big budget commitments upfront, limiting which businesses can take advantage of the inventory, as opposed to CTV advertising which can be purchased on a month-by-month basis and be spread out across various campaigns.

 Not only is the commitment less, but streaming advertising dollars go much further in reaching the right audience.
 Linear TV ads are bought on Gross Rating Points (GRP), essentially hoping that a percentage of viewers are within the target audience.
 Instead, streaming service ads can be specifically targeted to the correct audience, whether that is a specific demographic or an interest (ex. streamers who are currently looking to purchase an automobile).
 This ensures that everyone who sees the ad within the campaign has a high potential to convert.